Is it time to ditch dairy?

 Dairy is also a major contributor to phlegm, allergies, sinus and ear infections.
 It feeds the phlegm along with fruits and sugars.
 If you have been coughing or have a phlegm, then you may be consuming too much dairy.
 It also contributes to other major health issues

 Dairy has also been shown to link to cholesterol levels, it is full of saturated fats, which in turn is linked to heart disease and other serious health conditions.
-Dairy consumption also increases the body’s level of insulin-like growth factor 1 (IGF-1) which is a cancer promoter.
-In men, it is linked to prostate cancer.
+Dairy consumption also increases the body’s level of insulin-like growth factor 1 (IGF-1).

 Our bodies just weren’t designed to digest milk on a regular basis.